munificent/game-programming-patterns/book/subclass-sandbox.markdown

 Every kid has dreamed of being a superhero, but unfortunately, cosmic rays are in short supply here on Earth.
 Games that let you pretend to be a superhero are the closest approximation.
-Because our game designers have never learned to say, "no", *our* superhero game is planning to have dozens, if not hundreds, of different superpowers that heroes may have.
+Because our game designers have never learned to say, "no", *our* superhero game aims to feature dozens, if not hundreds, of different superpowers that heroes may choose from.

 Our plan is that we'll have a `Superpower` base class.
 Then, we'll have a <span name="lots">derived</span> class that implements each superpower.
 We'll divvy up